Raynos/DOM-shim/README.md

 > But jQuery/MooTools/Prototype/YUI/Extjs/etc/etc do that for me already!

 Yes and they offer you layers and abstraction on top of the DOM.
 Guess what happens when you do that?
 You get slow code.
-Code written with the DOM-shim is on average is about 10x faster then jQuery.
+Code written with the DOM-shim is on average is about 10x faster then code written with jQuery.

 ## But how do I use it?